 Humid Day

-air crowds us,
+air crowds us hapless animals,

-a puffy abdomen
+vast puffy abdomen

 of spongy muscle.